-Needs Alignment: This literacy intervention aligns with the identified needs from our target school, Hungerford Elementary: those students demonstrated a 28-point drop in ELA learning gains this past year.
+This literacy intervention aligns with the identified needs from our four target schools: those students demonstrated a 9 to 33-point drop in ELA learning gains this past year.

-The Fountas & Pinnell Leveled Literacy Intervention is a powerful, short-term intervention, that provides daily, intensive, whole-group instruction that supplements classroom literacy teaching at each grade level.
+The Fountas & Pinnell Leveled Literacy Intervention (LLI) is a powerful, short-term intervention providing daily, intensive, whole-group instruction that supplements classroom literacy teaching at each grade level.
 LLI turns struggling readers into successful readers with engaging leveled books and fast-paced, systematically designed lessons.
 The Fountas & Pinnell Leveled Literacy Intervention System is an intensive, small-group, supplementary literacy intervention for students who are struggling to master reading fluency and grade-appropriate writing skills.
-The strength of this program is in Reading Achievement, of which it scores high in Tier 1 and III interventions.
+The strength of this program is in Reading Achievement, of which it scores high in Tier I and III interventions.
 LLI systems are designed to:

-- -- Advance the literacy learning of students not meeting grade-level expectations in reading - -- Deepen and expand comprehension with close reading - -- Increase reading volume by engaging students in large amounts of successful daily reading - -- Increase student engagement with books that build knowledge - -- Intervene with small groups of struggling readers to maximize growth - -- Meet the needs of struggling readers - -- Monitor student progress
+- --Advance the literacy learning of students not meeting grade-level expectations in reading - -- Deepen and expand comprehension with close reading - --Increase reading volume by engaging students in large amounts of successful daily reading - --Increase student engagement with books that build knowledge - --Intervene with small groups of struggling readers to maximize growth - -- Meet the needs of struggling readers - -- Monitor student progress